ait-aecid/logdata-anomaly-miner/docs/CONFIGURATION.rst

 * Default: False
 * Type: boolean (True,False)

-Disable the NewMatchPathDetector which detects new paths for logtypes.
+Disable the output of the NewMatchPathDetector which detects new paths for logtypes.

 .. code-block:: yaml

-   SuppressNewMatchPathDetector: 'False'
+   SuppressNewMatchPathDetector: False

 LogResourceList